The Myth of Persecution: Martyrdom before Christianity

 The book explains the origin of the Greek word "martyr" and how it came to be used by Christians as signifying someone who had witnessed for Christ with their life.

 Moss states that some scholars have held that martyrdom did not exist in previous eras.
-She goes on to argue that there were examples of martyrs among earlier Jews, Greeks and Romans, they were just not called by that term.
-Citing the deaths of Socrates and the aged Jewish teacher Eleazar, Moss maintains that they heavily influenced Christian martyrdom narratives, to the extent that "Christians adapted their ideas about martyrdom and sometimes even the stories themselves" (italics in original) "from both ancient Jewish and pagan writers."
+She draws upon the work of scholars like Glen Bowersock and Jan Willem van Hentern to show that there were examples of martyrs among earlier Jews, Greeks and Romans, they were just not called by that term.
+Citing the deaths of Socrates and the aged Jewish teacher Eleazar.
+Moss maintains that these accounts heavily influenced Christian martyrdom narratives, to the extent that "Christians adapted their ideas about martyrdom and sometimes even the stories themselves" (italics in original) "from both ancient Jewish and pagan writers."

 Historicity

 It is a central thesis of the book that the ancient writings on martyrs and martyrdom are not reliable accounts of the events described.
 Moss characterizes most of the later extant sources, as "elaborate, ornate, entertaining, and far from the truth".
 Moss also finds similarities between the events related and those of ancient Greek romance novels.
 In her book, Moss examined the oldest and generally agreed to be most authentic of the martyrdom accounts: the Martyrdom of Polycarp, the Acts of Ptolemaeus and Lucius, the account of the trial and death of Justin Martyr and companions, the Acts of the Scillitan Martyrs, the story of Perpetua and Felicity, and the Persecution in Lyon involving the bishop Pothinus, Blandina and several others.
 She claims that "none of the early Christian martyrdom stories is completely historically accurate.
 Even if portions of the accounts are possible and even probable, we can’t be sure that they provide us with accurate information about the manner in which the Christians died."